Get Tech Tips

 The Ductless Dehumidification Conundrum

 I was pointing out that colder evaporator coils and longer run times equal better dehumidification.
-Ductless systems often ramp down the compressor (lower RPM) as the indoor temperature approaches set point resulting in a warmer evaporator and poor dehumidification.
+Ductless systems often ramp down the compressor (lower RPM) as the indoor temperature approaches the setpoint, resulting in a warmer evaporator and poor dehumidification.
 My solution to this is a dehumidification mode in ductless systems that keeps a colder evaporator at the expense of lower efficiency when it is needed.

-Evaporator coils also do two things to what we call “air”, which is actually a gas-vapor mixture that includes water vapor.
-The coil removes sensible heat from the air (lowers the temperature), and also changes the phase of water vapor from the air to liquid.
+Evaporator coils also do two things to what we call “air,” which is actually a gas-vapor mixture that includes water vapor.
+The coil removes sensible heat from the air (lowers the temperature) and also changes the phase of water vapor from the air to liquid.
 To state this in simple terms, it cools and dehumidifies.
 As the temperature of the coil drops, the difference between the surface temperature of the evaporator coil and the dew point of the air through the coil increases, and more water vapor from the air condenses on the coil.
 This “latent” heat removal takes away from the “sensible” capacity of the system to cool air.
-In A/C system expanded performance specifications, the “sensible ratio” shows how much heat will be used for each of these separate functions under various conditions of outdoor air temperature, indoor air temperature, indoor air humidity, and evaporator airflow rates.
+In A/C system expanded performance specifications, the “sensible ratio” shows how much heat will be used for each of these separate functions under various outdoor air temperature conditions, indoor air temperature, indoor air humidity, and evaporator airflow rates.

 There are a few different ways to fix this.
 The most economical, I would think, would be to set the equipment up with a “dry mode” that keeps the compressor speed/compression ratio up, the coil/suction pressure/refrigerant saturation temperature aka boiling point, and indoor fan speed low, but turn the fan up as needed to maintain temperature set point.
 The regular “cool mode” could stay the same as it is now, so their sky-high SEER rating wouldn't be affected.
 This is not how the typical “dry mode” works on most mini-split systems.
-Daikin has a system with a subcooling coil inside that provides reheat, and it can maintain a narrow temperature and humidity range, but that's expensive and I think usually unnecessary.
+Daikin has a system with a subcooling coil inside that provides reheat.
+It can maintain a narrow temperature and humidity range, but that's expensive, and I think it's usually unnecessary.

-The other issue that comes into play often at least in my experience in the residential market is that 9000 btus/hr or 3/4 ton is still the smallest 1:1 system available, which in the 90s was the right size for a fairly small room.
+The other issue that comes into play often, at least in my experience in the residential market, is that 9000 BTUs/hr or 3/4 ton is still the smallest 1:1 system available, which was the right size for a fairly small room in the 90s.
 Under current codes, it is the right size for typically a very large area.
-We often install a 9K system in a room where the load is 2500-5000 btus/hr, so these are always going to run way below full speed and usually do absolutely no dehumidification.
-Again, fancy and expensive dehumidification features like the subcooling coil in the Daikin probably wouldn't be necessary in some applications if we could just get a system that was sized closer to the load.
+We often install a 9K system in a room where the load is 2500-5000 BTUs/hr, so these will always run way below full speed and usually do absolutely no dehumidification.
+Again, fancy and expensive dehumidification features like the subcooling coil in the Daikin probably wouldn't be necessary for some applications if we could just get a system that was sized closer to the load.